Wentril/kubernetes_workshop/course.md

 ## Rollouts - Declarative vs Imperative intermezzo

-In last example we used imperative command to rollback the Deployment.
-However, it is recommended to use declarative approach for managing Kubernetes resources.
+In last example, we used imperative command to rollback the Deployment.
+However, it is recommended to use a declarative approach for managing Kubernetes resources.

 So instead of using `kubectl rollout undo`, you can modify the Deployment YAML file to revert the image version back to `nginx:1.29.0` and apply it again with `kubectl apply -f examples/nginx_deployment.yaml`.